 The Board considers the Company's cybersecurity posture and risk exposure with management taking into consideration our operations and the types of data retained on our systems as part of its periodic review of enterprise-wide risk management.
 Our primary business involves investments in mortgages and mortgage-related instruments.
 We do not currently perform mortgage servicing, maintain customer accounts, or provide any direct mortgage lending, and thus we do not receive personal information on individual mortgage borrowers as part of our regular operations.
 The Company contracts with third-party security firms to provide threat detection and conduct annual testing on our systems.
-The Board has delegated oversight of AGNC's cybersecurity risk to the Audit Committee, which is also responsible for oversight of information technology and data security controls related to our Information Technology on at least an annual basis, and it receives reports from him on these matters at least quarterly.
+The Board has delegated oversight of AGNC's cybersecurity risk to the Audit Committee, which is also responsible for oversight of information technology and data security controls related to our financial reporting.
+The Audit Committee reviews the Company's cybersecurity program and risk exposure with the Company's Senior Vice President for Information Technology on at least an annual basis, and it receives reports from him on these matters at least quarterly.
 The Audit Committee may also conduct additional cybersecurity reviews or receive additional updates or reports as it deems necessary.